html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 image, falling back to the 1x asset if this CSS function isn't supported.

-At this point, you may be wondering why not just polyfill `image-set()` and call it a day?
+At this point, you may be wondering why not just polyfill (that is, build a JavaScript shim for) `image-set()` and call it a day?
 As it turns out, it's quite difficult to implement efficient polyfills for CSS functions.
 (For a detailed explanation why, see this [www-style discussion][www-style]).

 [www-style]: http://lists.w3.org/Archives/Public/www-style/2012Jul/0023.html
 [image-set-demo]: /static/demos/high-dpi/image-set/index.html